Paul Ludwig Ewald von Kleist: Battle of the Dnieper and dismissal

+On 1 February 1943, Kleist was promoted to Field Marshal.
+In July 1943, the Red Army launched a massive offensive along the Dnieper river.
+By October 1943, the 17th Army, a part of Army Group A, was forced to retreat from the Kuban bridgehead across the Kerch Strait to Crimea.
+Erwin Jaenecke, commander of the 17th Army, declared that he refused to take the responsibility for another Stalingrad, and proposed to execute a command to evacuate, which Army Group A had issued on the 26th and Hitler had canceled.
+Kleist countered with an order to hold the Crimea no matter how the battle went.
+Kleist, who personally opposed Hitler on the question of holding the Crimea, called Jaenecke on the 28th and said to him: "As a soldier I have often had to struggle with myself in similar situations.
+You will not save a single man.
+What is to come will come one way or another.
+This attitude only undermines the confidence of the troops..."

-On 1 February 1943 Kleist was promoted to Field Marshal.
-In July 1943 the Red Army launched a massive offensive along the Dnieper river.
-By December 1943 the Soviets had conquered the west bank of the Dnieper, and Kleist's Army Group A was forced to retreat to southwest Ukraine.
-In December 1943 the Soviets launched the Dnieper-Carpathian Offensive against Erich von Manstein's re-constituted Army Group South, intending to capture all of the Ukrainian and Moldavian territories under the Axis forces.
+In November 1943, the Soviets eventually cut off the land-based connection of 17th Army through the Perekop Isthmus.
+By December 1943, the Soviets had conquered the west bank of the Dnieper, and Kleist's Army Group A was forced to retreat to southwest Ukraine.
+In December 1943, the Soviets launched the Dnieper-Carpathian Offensive against Erich von Manstein's re-constituted Army Group South, intending to capture all of the Ukrainian and Moldavian territories under the Axis forces.
 As part of the initial phase of the offensive, the Soviet 3rd Ukrainian Front to the south launched the Nikopol–Krivoi Rog Offensive against Kleist's Army Group A. Proceeding slowly at first, the front eventually destroyed the salient projecting around Kryvyi Rih and Nikopol, costing the Germans the important mining operations there as well as nearly encircling the reformed German 6th Army.
-By the end of March 1944 the Soviets had recovered most of right-bank Ukraine and the Germans were defeated with 20 divisions either destroyed, disbanded or requiring major rebuilding, while another 60 divisions were reduced to 50% of their establishment strength.
+On 11 March, Kleist declared that Army Group A would retreat into Bessarabia "in spite of the Führer and in spite of Antonescu."
+By the end of March 1944, the German Dnieper line was broken and the Soviets had recovered most of right-bank Ukraine.
+This defeat, along with other Soviet offensive, resulted in heavy German casualties.
+German losses, while less than Soviet losses, were much more difficult to sustain, as there were no further reserves of men and materiel to draw on.
 Kleist had disagreed with Hitler over the withdrawal of Army Group A during the offensive.
 He had demanded permission to pull back his forces to more defensible positions, however, Hitler ordered his armies to stand where they were.
-Hitler blamed his generals for the overall strategic success of Soviet armies and on 30 March 1944, Kleist was dismissed and replaced by Ferdinand Schörner.
+Hitler blamed his generals for the overall strategic success of Soviet armies, and on 30 March 1944, Kleist was dismissed and replaced by Ferdinand Schörner.

 After the 20 July plot to assassinate Hitler failed (1944), the Gestapo implicated and arrested Kleist due to the involvement of his cousin Ewald von Kleist-Schmenzin in the Oster conspiracy.
 Kleist avoided trial and was later released.